Carolinapalacios95/portfolio/README.md

 *  Applied and showcased the core skills I've recently learned: flexbox, media queries, and CSS variables.

-* Followed best practices for class/id naming conventions, indentation, quality comments.
+* Followed best practices for class/id naming conventions, indentation, and quality comments.

 * Included a preview of my work, skills, and qualifications on a webpage made using the tools we've learned thus far in the coding bootcamp.

-## Credits

-The initial repo which motivated me to build this project can be found at [fullstack-may-2021 repository on Gitlab](https://unc.bootcampcontent.com/dbilenkin-KJyiXJ/fullstack-may-2021/tree/master).

 ## License